 Passing the app state to the dialog script (Ionic Angular)

-An important feature of a robust voice assistant is context awareness.
-To provide relevant responses to users, the voice assistant must know what is happening in the app: what screen is currently open, what options are enabled and so on.
+An important feature of a robust voice agent is context awareness.
+To provide relevant responses to users, the voice agent must know what is happening in the app: what screen is currently open, what options are enabled and so on.

 To get information about the app state, you can use Alan AI’s visual state functionality.
 The visual state allows you to send an arbitrary JSON object informing about the current app context to the dialog script.
 You can access this data in the script through the p.visual runtime variable.